 Lie Detector Use In Corporate Environments

-As one of the only a few Polygraph examiners based in the UK who has held a senior position in the corporate sector over a 20-year period, I’m uniquely qualified to undertake work-based lie detector tests.
+As one of only a few Polygraph Examiners based in the UK who has held a senior position in the corporate sector over a 20-year period, I’m uniquely qualified to undertake work-based lie detector tests.
 The main advantage being, I understand how corporate UK works and therefore how corporate crime can happen.
 If you are employing Premier Polygraph Services to undertake corporate lie detector testing you won’t have to spend an inordinate amount of time trying to explain the background of business so the examiner can construct meaningful questions.
 I already “get” how business works.
 Premier Polygraph Services can undertake vital polygraph tests for companies considering individuals for employment, promotion, or for other reasons such as development, succession planning, career planning, and fitness for duty.

 It is also a fact that many companies only take action to protect themselves against theft and fraud after discovering that they have become a victim.
 How many times has it been said, ”it can’t happen to me?”
 Sadly it often does.
 Over 60% of businesses in the UK are losing as much as 5% of their turnover a year to fraud in the workplace.
 When times are good and turnover high, you don’t necessarily feel the pain but, when times are hard, could your company sustain losses of that magnitude?
-Working with your Human Resources Department, Premier Polygraph Services can assist with on-site polygraph testing as well as the administrative process.
+Working with your Human Resources Department, Premier Polygraph Services can assist with on-site lie detector testing as well as the administrative process.

 It is not just in the area of employee screening and fraud that Premier Polygraph Services can help with, we offer a whole range of company services to assist with employee matters.